miklevin/MikeLev.in/index.md

 </tr>
 </table>

-Tech skills are often rendered obsolete through changes in platforms and tools.
-That's by design.
-Future-proof yourself by jumping on the Linux, Python, vim & git platform (LPvg).
-This is easier than you think merely by taking up Python through Jupyter Notebooks as many do.
-But instead of using cloud-based Google Colab or other similar vendor-dependency inducing routes, you install JupyterLab on your local Windows machine, but actually on Linux.
-Your Python code is then ***Linux flavored*** and sets the stage to bridge the world between Computer Science and WebDev/DevOps (24x7 automation).
+Tech skills are often rendered obsolete through changes in platforms and tools by design.
+Future-proof yourself by jumping on the Linux, Python, vim & git platform (LPvg) &#151; while staying on Windows!
+This is possible by using the MyKoz.AI script which installs JupyterLab on your machine so that the Notebooks are served from Linux.
+You won't find this anywhere else.
+Added bonus: get up and running journalling daily on the eternal vim text editor.

 ### Mike Levin's Blog Posts (<a href="/blog/">all</a>) ...

 {% include post_short_list.html %}

+<a href="/blog/">All Posts</a>